 When tapering opioids, the dose should be reduced weekly by 10-50%.
-In individuals who had a severe adverse event, such as an overdose, rapid discontinuation of 2-3 weeks could be utilized.
-For individuals who have utilized opioids for extended periods reducing dosages slowly may be appropriate.
+In individuals with a severe adverse event, such as an overdose, rapid discontinuation of 2-3 weeks could be utilized.
+Reducing dosages slowly may be appropriate for individuals who have utilized opioids for extended periods.
 Reducing as slowly as 10% a month may be utilized in individuals who have been taking opioids for years.

 A slow reduction in opioid doses reduces the signs of opioid withdrawal such as anxiety, nausea, vomiting, diarrhea, tremor, increased heart rate, insomnia, drug craving, and abdominal pain.

-Recommendation number 8 suggests that risk factors for opioid-related harms should be assessed for before starting therapy and during opioid therapy.
+Recommendation number 8 suggests that opioid-related harm risk factors should be assessed before and during opioid therapy.
 Also, clinicians should implement strategies to reduce risk in individuals at high risk.
-This would include individuals on greater than 50 MME per day, those with a history of an overdose, a history of a substance use disorder, or those on concurrent benzodiazepines.
+These strategies would include individuals on greater than 50 MME per day, those with a history of an overdose, a history of a substance use disorder, or those on concurrent benzodiazepines.

 One strategy to reduce the risk of overdose death includes prescribing naloxone.
 Naloxone can reverse the opioid when there is severe respiratory depression.
-Naloxone has the potential to bring on acute withdrawal symptoms in patients who are physically dependent on opioids.
+Naloxone can potentially bring on acute withdrawal symptoms in patients who are physically dependent on opioids.

-Other factors that place patients at high risk for overdose include those with sleep-related breathing disorders such as sleep apnea or congestive heart failure, pregnancy, mental health issues, those with renal or liver insufficiency, and those greater than age 65.
+Other factors that place patients at high risk for overdose include sleep-related breathing disorders such as sleep apnea or congestive heart failure, pregnancy, mental health issues, renal or liver insufficiency, and those greater than age 65.

 Pregnancy puts both mother and fetus at risk.
 Opiate use in pregnancy increases the risk of poor fetal growth, birth defects, stillbirth, and preterm delivery.
 It can also lead to neonatal opioid withdrawal.
-When prescribing opioids for anyone of childbearing age, it is important to discuss a possible consequence of opioids during pregnancy.
+When prescribing opioids for anyone of childbearing age, it is important to discuss the possible consequences of opioids during pregnancy.

 Extra caution should be utilized in individuals with mental health problems when prescribing opioids.
 This group of individuals is at higher risk for opioid use disorder and increased risk for drug overdose (especially in those with depression).
 For individuals with significant psychiatric instability or high suicide risk, opioid therapy should not be initiated.
 Also, individuals who have been prescribed benzodiazepines should very cautiously be prescribed opiates, if at all.

 Individuals being prescribed opioids should be screened for substance use disorder.
 The patient should be asked about drug and alcohol use.
 Also, the prescriber should use the prescription drug monitoring program (PDMP) database before prescribing.
-For individuals with a substance use disorder obtaining outside consultation with a substance use disorder specialist or pain specialist regarding the management of pain is recommended.
+For individuals with a substance use disorder obtaining outside consultation with a substance use disorder specialist or pain specialist regarding pain management is recommended.

-Recommendation number 9 suggests that the clinician should review the PDMP database to determine previous/current opioid prescriptions as well as other medications that may interact and place the patient at higher risk for overdose.
-The clinician should review this data at a minimum every three months, but as often as every prescription is written.
+Recommendation number 9 suggests that the clinician review the PDMP database to determine previous/current opioid prescriptions and other medications that may interact and place the patient at higher risk for overdose.
+The clinician should review this data at a minimum every three months, as often as every prescription is written.

 Research is limited on the benefits of PDMPs, but evidence suggests that individuals who received opioid prescriptions from multiple prescribers and high doses are at the highest risk for overdose.
 The PDMP can help detect these situations.

-Providers should not dismiss patients from their practice based on data received from these databases.
+Providers should not dismiss patients from their practice based on data from these databases.
 Doing so has the potential to have negative health outcomes.
-This provides the provider and opportunity to intervene to reduce the risk of overdose by providing interventions as providing education, considering alternative therapies, or prescribing naloxone.
+This opportunity allows the provider to intervene to reduce the risk of overdose by providing interventions such as education, considering alternative therapies, or prescribing naloxone.

-Recommendation number 10 suggests that when prescribing opioids for chronic pain, the use of urine drug testing should be used before the start of therapy, and at least once a year.
-This will ensure the patient is taking the medications that are prescribed and that there are no illicit drugs in the patient’s system.
+Recommendation number 10 suggests that when prescribing opioids for chronic pain, urine drug testing should be used before therapy and at least once a year.
+This testing will ensure that the patient is taking the prescribed medications and that there are no illicit drugs in the patient’s system.

 The use of other controlled substances increases the risk of overdose.
 Urine drug testing has the potential to identify these patients and reduce risk.
 Urine drug testing also can determine when patients are not utilizing prescriptions as prescribed, which may point to diversion or side effects that limit compliance.

 Patients should be educated that the purpose of drug testing is to improve patient safety.
-Before testing, the provider should ask about the use of other drugs or other medications, and if there might be any unexpected results.
-The clinician should be prepared for any unanticipated results and should have a plan for dealing with them.
+Before testing, the provider should ask about the use of other drugs or medications and if there might be any unexpected results.
+The clinician should be prepared for unanticipated results and have a plan for dealing with them.
 Unexpected results should be discussed with the patient to determine if there is a logical explanation.
-If the unexpected results (for example, negative for a prescribed drug or positive for an unexpected drug) are not explained, then confirmatory testing should occur.
+If the unexpected results (for example, negative for a prescribed drug or positive for a random drug) are not explained, then confirmatory testing should occur.